Probate Q&A Series

 • Attend Hearing: Present documentation and respond to objections.

-• Receive Order: Obtain Clerk’s order and note 30-day appeal timeframe.
+• Receive Order: Obtain the Clerk’s order and review the applicable appeal procedure and deadline.

 Conclusion and Next Steps